Six Flags Entertainment Corporation (FUN) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN).
+4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR SIX FLAGS INVESTMENTS, CLICK HERE BEFORE JANUARY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?